sauhir/chat-protocol/readme.md

 The current implementation consists of two programs: `server` and `client`.
 They can be found under the `bin/` directory after a successful compile.

 The server runs on the port 8002.
-Currently it uses only localhost for all connections.
+You can provide an IP address as a command line argument for the client.
+If no argument is provided "127.0.0.1" is used by default.
+Only IP addresses are accepted at the moment (no domains).

 Multiple clients can connect to the server and they see each others messages.